 The US Forest Service has one concern other than protecting nature and that is the safety of its visitors.
 Sky scrapping mountains, limited bugs and unlimited outdoor activities make Colorado one of the best camping states.
 To camp in the vast Rockies involves nature and freedom with the less than aforementioned laws and regulations we are expected to abide.
 Instead of clouding up a picturesque vision of your camping trip, we clarify the basic camping rules for Colorado State Parks.

 Colorado State Parks manages forty-two parks throughout the state and hosts everything from remote backcountry sites to convenient “glamping” sites with pressurized water, electrical connections and many more amenities.
 Whether you decide to avoid or join the crowds, different rules will apply to each type of camping and in some cases, for each State Park.
 Therefore, it is recommended to familiarize yourself with the State Park’s regulations or call the Park Ranger’s office before heading out on your next camping trip.

 Colorado Camping Rules

 Duration at Campgrounds

-While camping on Colorado State Park grounds, there is a 14 day maximum stay allowed per park, during any 45 day period.
-In other terms, this may be 14 consecutive days or 14 days spread throughout a 45 day trip.
-It is important that the person whose name appears on the reservation, understands they are sole responsible party for the condition of a campsite upon departure.
+While camping on Colorado State Park grounds, there is a 14-day maximum stay allowed per park, during any 45 day period.
+In other terms, this may be 14 consecutive days or 14 days spread throughout a 45-day trip.
+It is important that the person whose name appears on the reservation, understands they are the sole responsible party for the condition of a campsite upon departure.

-If space permits, one additional passenger vehicle and/or motorcyle may be parked at a campsite
+- If space permits, one additional passenger vehicle and/or motorcycle may be parked at a campsite

 Minors (Under 18yrs of Age)